gvwilson/thirdbit/fiction/maddy-roo/index.md

 The goat boy shrugged.
 "They were aright.
 A lot of…you know."
 He rolled his eyes in a way that meant
-"too much romance, not enough last-second escapes from villainous bots".
+"too much romance, not enough villainous bots".

 "Yeah," Maddy agreed.
 She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
-"Come on—let's see if he has anything new."
+"Come on—let's see if Special Leaf has anything we haven't already read."

-Once upon a time,
+Years ago,
-the village of Rusty Bridge had been nothing more than a figure eight of two-story buildings around a pair of cobblestone squares where travellers could park their wagons overnight.
+Rusty Bridge had been nothing more than a figure eight of two-story buildings around a pair of cobblestone squares where travellers could park their wagons overnight.
 All of the buildings' windows had faced the two squares: the outer walls had been blank and double-thick to keep people safe from roving bandits and rogue bots.

-Over the years,
-though,
-more houses had sprouted around the original ones: smaller, less well-ordered, and built for comfort rather than defense.
+More houses had sprouted as time passed, smaller ones built for comfort rather than defense.
 One of these belonged to Special Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.

-Maddy would never forget the first time her mother and father took her to the Special's house.
+Maddy would never forget
+the first time her mother and father took her to the Special's house.
-"Don't be afraid," they told her, not realizing that she hadn't been until they said that.
+"Don't be afraid," they told her, though she hadn't been until they said that.

-But when Special Leaf opened his front door and she saw the books stacked on his shelves, her nervousness vanished.
+But then Special Leaf opened his front door and she saw the books stacked on his shelves.

-"Are they *real*?" she asked in wonder.
+"Are they *real*?" she breathed.

 The old tortoise chuckled.
 Like all reptile people he was completely bald,